cmarkymark/cmarkymark.github.io/CV.md

 ### Graduate Assistant: SDSU School of Social Work (2017 - Current)

 Primary responsibility as teaching assistant in the fall of 2019 and instructor of record in the Spring of 2020.
-Course TBD.
+The course is Computer Applications in Social Work, a masters level course for social works students to learn statistical methods and the prepartion of original research using secondary data.

 ### Researcher: [PRIMER](https://primerstudy.com/our-team/) (2017 - Current)